FREE Case Evaluation

 Edward Tayter has a wealth of experience in handling DUI cases in both the criminal justice system and in the administrative legal arena.
 He has overseen over 15,000 driver’s license suspension and revocation hearings as an administrative law judge.
 He is ready and willing to assist you throughout the course of your administrative hearing, and will construct an appropriate defense specific to the circumstances of your case.
 Call (410) 241-2244 for a free initial consultation today.

-For more information about Maryland DUI law, please click here.
+Click here for more information about Maryland DUI law.